Jermaine0Forbes/Javascript-Reference/angular/readme.md

 - [Model Driven Forms](https://codecraft.tv/courses/angular/forms/model-driven/)

-1. Add FormsModule and ReactiveFormsModule in the imports property of the module

 <details>
 <summary>
-View Content
+1. Add FormsModule and ReactiveFormsModule in the imports property of the module
 </summary>

 ```js